SalesVista/stateless-validation/README.md

 Accepts a single string and returns a boolean indicating if the given string is a valid email.

-A email is valid if it meets the following criteria:
+An email is valid if it meets the following criteria:

 - Conforms to the format of _{local-part}@{domain}_